 New building technologies

-Prefabricated components are nothing new in the building industry but as a building technology, modular building is only just coming to the fore in the UK.
+Prefabricated components are nothing new in the building industry but as a building technology, modular building is only just coming to the fore in UK construction projects.
 Accepted in many other countries as the way in which to build anything from a one-storey home to a multi-level clinical facility, modular building utilises all kinds of technologies in the design and construction stage.

 And yet, it is a build technology that uses traditional materials, sometimes in very traditional ways.
 But when used with new technologies and ways of using the materials, the results are fabulous buildings that are warm in winter, cool in summer and efficient and cost effective to run.